 Under the assumption of buyer power, no single consumer has the power to influence the price at which they purchase a good.
 For example, your choice whether or not to buy a Coke is not going to cause Coca Cola to change its prices, since Coca Cola has many other consumers who would will purchase.
-If you are buying a car, you likely have some degree of buyer power, since your purchase results in substantial revenue for the car lot.
+If you are buying a car, you likely have some degree of buyer powers gings your purchase results in substantial revenue for the car let power, since your purchase results in substantial revenue for the car lot.
 In a perfectly competitive market, consumers have no buyer power.